by Matt Slick

 I knew I would drink and I knew that later no one would believe me; that is, except the others who had seen him, too.
 I took the small wooden cup to my lips and drank.

 Sweet nectar filled my mouth.
 It was the most wonderful of tastes, nothing like I had known before.
 Then, unexpectedly, along with the sweetness, came a peace.
-I was aware that the feeling of guilt in me had left.
+Suddenly, I was aware that the feeling of guilt in me had left.
 There was peace.
-So I turned to where the rabbit lay but it was gone.
+So I turned to where the rabbit lay only to find that it was gone.
 I turned back to Goedus and he too was gone, as was the cup in my hand.

 The only thing left was the peace and sweetness in my heart.

-For weeks now, I have been telling people that I had encountered Goedus.
+For weeks now, I have been telling people that I have met Goedus.
 I have been challenged to use logic and evidence to prove his existence and even though I have given it my best, I know I can never truly convince anyone of anything.
 They have to experience it for themselves.

 It is a strange thing to hear the words of disdain and at the same time care for those who insult and challenge and know there really isn't anything I can do to convince them.
 I feel helpless, but also I'm at peace.
 Very strange.